XAU

 Structural Drivers

-• Central bank buying — Since 2022, central banks have added over 1,000 tonnes/year, led by China, India, Turkey, and Poland, as part of de-dollarization strategies
+Central bank buying: Since 2022, central banks have added over 1,000 tonnes/year, led by China, India, Turkey, and Poland, as part of de-dollarization strategies.
+This buying is strategic and price-insensitive; central banks continue purchasing regardless of short-term price levels.

-• Gold supply — Annual mine production (~3,600 tonnes) is relatively inelastic.
-New discoveries take 10-20 years to bring to production
+Gold supply: Annual mine production (~3,600 tonnes) is relatively inelastic.
+New discoveries take 10-20 years to bring to production.
+The grade of gold ore being mined has been declining for decades, meaning more rock must be processed per ounce of gold recovered.

-• Jewelry demand — Accounts for ~40-50% of annual demand, driven primarily by India and China
+Jewelry demand: Accounts for ~40-50% of annual demand, driven primarily by India and China.
+Indian wedding season and Chinese New Year are seasonal demand peaks that influence prices.

-• Investment demand — ETF flows, bars, and coins represent ~25-30% of demand and are the most volatile component
+Investment demand: ETF flows, bars, and coins represent ~25-30% of demand and are the most volatile component.
+Large ETF inflows or outflows move the gold price significantly in the short term.

-• Geopolitical events — Wars, sanctions, and crises drive safe-haven flows, often creating sudden price spikes and a price floor
+Geopolitical events: Wars, sanctions, and crises drive safe-haven flows, creating sudden price spikes and establishing a price floor.
+The effect is immediate but fades if the crisis does not escalate.

 Frequently Asked Questions